inunoriginal1/66daysofdata/README.md

 ### Day 49 (03/06/2021): More (mini-)project

 After some more work on my mini-project, I think I answered the original question I was looking into.
 It was a fairly simple question (I think) but for better or worse, I feel inclined to keep digging.
 It feels like a bit of a waste to stop here!
 I'm going to give myself two weeks from today to work on this and we'll see what we can come up with.

+### Day 50 (03/07/2021): Mostly reading

+Most of my productive time today was spent reading [Nudge](https://www.amazon.com/Nudge-Improving-Decisions-Health-Happiness/dp/014311526X) and [Tune Your Chess Tactics Antenna](https://www.amazon.com/Tune-Your-Chess-Tactics-Antenna/dp/9056914049).
+It was refreshing to spend some time focusing on other topics.
+I've always been fascinated by behaviour and economics so a collaboration between behavioural economists is perfect.
+As a recreational chess player with some vague goal of becoming a titled chess player some day, the latter seemed productive.

+Still found some time tonight for the basketball project.
+I think I'm finally dipping my toes into doing some actual machine learning, which is both exciting and nerve-wracking.
+We'll see how this goes.